 To make a valid match play rules claim, remember two steps.
 First, the player making a claim must tell her opponent she is making a claim and that she wants a ruling.

 Second, she must state the facts on which the claim is based.
 Simply saying, “You can’t do that,” does not meet the requirement of stating the facts of the claim.
-Instead, give the faces that you will want reviewed by the committee by saying, for example, “You accidentally moved your ball and did not replace it before you played.
+Instead, give the facts that you will want reviewed by the committee by saying, for example, “You accidentally moved your ball and did not replace it before you played.
 I believe you lost the hole.”
 Adding “Since we don’t know for sure what the answer is, I am making a claim and we’ll get a ruling as soon as possible,” completes the second step.

 YOU CAN IGNORE AN OBSERVED BREACH